It’s time to mobilize–be a leader in your community!

 Organize your own event or activity

-Looking for more ideas?
-Check out our complete list of Science Rising event planning resources on our website.
+Check out our list of Science Rising event planning resources on our website.

 Don’t forget: Add your event to the Science Rising event calendar!

-If your event is open to the public, you can add it to our event calendar so that other STEM students and science advocates can find it and participate.
+List your online event or activity and we’ll add it to our events calendar so that other STEM students and science advocates can find it and participate.
 Plus, we’ll send you reminders and additional resources to help you make sure your event or activity is a success.